Dragon8029/100-days-of-code/Attempt5.md

 After a couple days off due to family obligations, I got back to trying to sort out my password reset and temporary login logic.
 Still working on it, but I feel like I am getting closer.

 ---

+## D66:
+*May 4, 2019*

+Completed Day 4 of @lighthouse_labs 21-day coding challenge.
+Continued researching password reset and attempt to get working on my app.
+Still a ways to go before it will work.